 .

 As stated above, not all messages must have an associated filter value.
-Many applications may not need some filtering, so they can publish messages the regular way.
+Many applications may not need filtering, so they can publish messages the regular way.
 So a stream can contain messages with and without an associated filter value.

 By default, messages without a filter value (a.k.a unfiltered messages) are not sent to a consumer that enabled filtering.